Blog Home / Knowledge / 2025 Recession: Myth or Reality?

 2. Technological Innovation

-Rapid advancements in artificial intelligence, renewable energy, and other sectors could drive productivity gains and create new growth opportunities.
-Investments in green technology and digital transformation could act as economic stimulants.
+Rapid progress in artificial intelligence, renewable energy, and other sectors could boost productivity and open up new growth opportunities.

 3. Fiscal and Monetary Policy Tools